 6. Be aware of the safety measures adopted by your child’s school

-Find out more about how your child’s school is ensuring safety for the children.
+Find out more about how your child’s school is ensuring protection of children from sexual abuse.
 You can do this without becoming a confrontational parent.
 Remember the school and you are on the same side, so it is important to work as a team.
 Be in touch with the PTA member parents of your child’s class and communicate with the school through the PTA.
 Usually the PTA is a highly empowered forum and can be used effectively to bring about positive changes.
 If your child stays in a day care, find out what safety measures are being adopted there too.

 For older kids, whether boys or girls, enrolling them in self-defense classes is a must.
 With younger children, train them how to deal with situations where they may feel unsafe.
 This could entail shouting out loudly and calling for help, biting or kicking to ensure that they can escape from a person who may be behaving inappropriately with them and so forth.
 Essentially, drive home the point that it’s okay to do whatever it takes to escape from such a situation.
 Also help them identify trusted people to whom they can report such incidences in your absence.
 These could be the class teacher, the school counsellor or a grandparent among others.

 8. Make surprise checks

 If you are leaving your child in a day care, or with a maid while you go to work, make sure you have done a thorough reference check of the individual / institute caring for your child in your absence.
 Once in a while, pay a surprise visit to the day care or show up at your home when your maid is not expecting you to check on what’s happening.